 Thereafter, employees are responsible for the care and maintenance of their uniforms in serviceable condition.
-To defray the cost of this responsibility, for the duration of this Agreement, the County will provide Nine Hundred Dollars (\$900.00) to each unit member for the procurement, care and upkeep of uniforms.
-These respective sums will be paid in two (2) equal installments in July and December of each fiscal year noted above and are not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
+To defray the cost of this responsibility, during FY00, the County will provide nine hundred twenty-five dollars (\$925.00) to each unit member for the procurement, care and upkeep of uniforms.
+Unless otherwise noted, this allowance will be paid in July of each fiscal year and are not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
 Uniforms damaged in the line of duty will be replaced in accordance with Departmental policy.
+For FY01, the uniform allowance will be nine hundred fifty dollars (\$950.00) and will be paid in November 2000.